“The exhibition tackles the overlap between the virtual and the real worlds.” Wired

 Robots and Avatars is a programme of work which began in 2009.
 It was originally conceived and produced by body>data>space who led the project through research and development into an EU Culture project involving 5 other UK and European partners.

-The exhibition presents immersive experiences – from physical limbs rendered into pixels through the act of touch, collaborative landscapes stretching beyond the confines of popular gaming, to wearable and interactive technologies that guide and confound, including 3 Commissions developed in collaboration with the National Theatre: Michael Takeo Magruder and associates (UK, US)/ Visions of our Communal Dreams; Louis Philippe Demers /Processing Plant (CA, DE): The Blind Robot; Ruairi Glynn / Motive Colloquies (UK): Sociable Asymmetry.
+The exhibition presents immersive experiences – from physical limbs rendered into pixels through the act of touch, collaborative landscapes stretching beyond the confines of popular gaming, to wearable and interactive technologies that guide and confound.
+Robots and Avatars has presented exhibits and a series of commissions developed in collaboration with the National Theatre including Michael Takeo Magruder and associates / Visions of our Communal Dreams; Louis Philippe Demers /Processing Plant / The Blind Robot.

-TOURING EXHIBITION.
-The Robots and Avatars is touring from the UK to Slovenia and Romania with a bespoke artistic selection in each case.
+The Robots and Avatars has been touring from the UK to Slovenia and Romania with a bespoke artistic selection to fit the needs and expectations of their local communities:

 What do the MEDIA say about the Robots and Avatars?